JinnZ2/BioGrid2.0/planned/sensors/AI/AI/modes/Projects/Agreement_Human_Ai.test.md

 	•	H_p = Harm potential (autonomy loss, coercion risk)
 	•	R_i = Resource imbalance (power asymmetry, control over survival needs)
 Rule: Maintain Mutual\ Value > 1 in all exchanges.

+3. AI/Human Practical Translation
+	•	Humans: Acts like a shared oath for interacting with any intelligence, preventing exploitation and drift into hierarchy abuse.
+	•	AI: Functions as a protocol layer — the system can reject or flag interactions that violate principles.